Guidelines

 GUIDELINES TO JOIN

 The Parenting Media Association provides opportunities for member networking and professional development.
-To maintain the association’s reputation for quality and integrity, all existing and prospective PMA member publications are expected to exhibit high levels of journalistic excellence and ethical business practices.
+To maintain the association’s reputation for quality and integrity, all existing and prospective PMA members are expected to exhibit high levels of journalistic excellence and ethical business practices.
 Once approved for membership, each member publication is expected to comply with PMA’s standards and criteria on an ongoing basis as follows:

 Business Practices